okeeffed/cheat-sheets/Drupal/Drupal-8.md

 ### Updating an existing content type

 What happens if we want to add a field for articles if we want to add photo credit?
 If you are building a site for someone else, take them into account.

+From `Structure > Content Type` you can select the `Manage fields` dropdown to edit existing types.